How to (Accurately) Budget for the Holiday Season

 Compile a list of everyone you are purchasing a gift for and set your spending limit for each individual.
 A range is fine, say from $30 – $40 for each niece and nephew, but don’t exceed that $40 limit.
 If the gift you wanted to give that person is out of the price range, decide on another present rather than blowing your budget.

-Consider giving time to some family members rather than a gift.
+Consider giving the gift of time rather than a material gift.
 If your parents or other relatives are older, they may prefer the offer of a special dinner or some work around the house, as opposed to another sweater.

 For those outside of family like close friends, consider baking them holiday cookies rather than buying a present.
 It’s a personal, inexpensive gift that spreads holiday cheer, and won’t break the bank.

 Earn more this holiday season with 1.5% cash back for every $1 you spend with Citadel's Cash Rewards credit card!Learn More

 Keep Track of Expenses